Credit card APR ranges, explained

 If you’re looking to change your APR, it’s likely because you want it to be lower.
 To do this, you’ll likely need to improve what issuers call “creditworthiness.”
 This is essentially how trustworthy a lender determines you to be based on your reliability in paying borrowed money back in the past.

-If you want a lower APR, you can contact your credit card issuer and request one — this request may be approved or denied at the issuer's discretion.
-There are a few things, however, that you can concentrate on if you want to boost your chances for a successful request:
+If you want a lower APR, you can contact your credit card issuer and request one—this request may be approved or denied at the issuer’s discretion.
+There are a few things, however, that you can concentrate on if you want to help boost your chances for a successful request:

-• Don't keep applying for accounts: If you're looking for a new credit card, don't apply to multiple at a time, as this can hurt your credit score.
-Do your research to find a card that you think best fits your circumstances and apply to just that one to start.
+- Don’t keep applying for accounts: If you’re looking for a new credit card, don’t apply for many at one time, as this can hurt your credit score.
+Do your research to find a card that you think best fits your circumstances and apply to that one to start.

 If you do these things and keep your credit score up and your credit report healthy, you may have a better chance of decreasing your credit card APR to the lower end of the range.